Verena-von-O/verena-von-o.github.io/_posts/2015-12-12-ux-reading-list.md

 permalink: ux-reading-list
 ---

 Every designer and developer and person should read books.
 A lot of books to be correct.
-Here you can find a list of books I red, want to read and re-read from time to time.
+Here you can find a list of books I read, want to read and re-read from time to time.

 Of course this list is not complete but in my opinion a good start to get familiar with topics like Usability, User Experience, Research, Human Computer Interaction and so forth.